 Our group focuses on the how (and why) of

-- Redox chemistry at the single molecule level.
+- Switching, sensing, and redox chemistry at the single molecule level

 - Ultrafast vibrational energy flow at aqueous interfaces

 - Acid base chemistry aqueous/mineral interfaces

 Reading our papers shows (hopefully) that our work has ramifications for, among other things, the construction of electronic devices, building better chemical sensors and understanding molecular processes in the environment.

 This group is largely problem based: we want to bring answers to important and interesting questions.
 What may not be apparent is that most of our research was initiated by students: we go where smart, motivated students take us.
 If you're self motivated and want to extend some of our previous work that's great, but if you have an entirely different avenue of research in mind, that's OK too.

 To start a conversation about how you can better understand the world in the Borguet group send us a note.